localstack/docs/content/en/user-guide/ci/ci-keys/index.md

 <img src="ci-keys.png" alt="A screenshot of the LocalStack web app.
 The screenshot shows the page to manage CI keys" title="CI keys page" width="900" />

 CI Keys are not meant for individual developers.
 To grant a developer access to LocalStack and its advanced features, assign a license to them on the [Users & Licenses page](https://app.localstack.cloud/workspace/members).
-Paid LocalStack plans include a certain number of these CI Keys.

 {{< alert title="Note" >}}
 We have recently introduced Auth Tokens to replace _developer_ API keys.
 However, this change does not affect **CI Keys**, which remain the sole method for activating a LocalStack instance in Continuous Integration (CI) or other automated test environments.